SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ### Analytic UC

 Collect & store code metric in [Round-Robin-Database](https://oss.oetiker.ch/rrdtool) on a regular basis automatically.
-The orcestration of microservices by a special microservice `Service Broker` depicted on the diagram:
+The orcestration of microservices by a special microservice `Service Broker` depicted on the diagram placed in the [diagrams folder](diagrams):
 ![alt text](assets/analytic_UC.png)

 The UC encompasses the following microservices: